ekatenkorang/ekatenkorang.github.io/README.md

 #### Cascading Failure Prediction using Deep Learning

-The objective of this project was to enhance the prediction of cascading failures in power systems.
+The objective of this project is to enhance the prediction of cascading failures in power systems.
 Cascading failures occur when one or multiple lines of the power system fail, overloading other lines and eventually leading to significant load shedding and blackouts.
-To improve the prediction accuracy, I simulated a 118-bus system in Simulink and utilized deep learning techniques to predict the number of failed lines.
-By employing selected features and classifying the cascading failures into no, small, and large cascades, I achieved promising results.
-I will showcase the obtained results through relevant pictures.
+Our main aims are to account for the human errors in data generation and improve predicting accuracy with a deep learning schemes.
+A 118-bus system has been simulated in MATLAB/Simulink.
+By employing selected features and classifying the cascading failures into no, small, and large cascades, we hope promising results.
+We will showcase the obtained results when completed.

 ### Networking
 #### Transmit Power Optimization in IRS-NOMA Systems